 When we got home in about mid-March I was given a period of leave and went home to visit with my folks.
 One night my father and I went to the RS (Returned Services Association) for a beer.
 The RSA is the New Zealand equivalent of the British Legion.

 When I was in Rhodesia my photograph had appeared in the local paper, and while I was in the RSA that night I was informed in no uncertain terms by various members “I had been no-where, done nothing, and seen stuff all”.

 Like most of my friends I simply forgot about my service in Rhodesia and never, ever discussed it with anyone, I simply wanted the whole bloody business to go away.
 In 1990 I retired from the Army and turned my hand to writing, publishing about a dozen books, and was also associated with about 5 books on the Vietnam War.

-Editors Comment: If only New Zealand’s returned servicemen had a little more respect for Rhodesia and its army of 80% black and 20% white soldiers who defended their nation for more then 15 years on their own land.
+Editors Comment: If only New Zealand’s returned servicemen had a little more respect for Rhodesia and its army of 80% black and 20% white soldiers who defended their nation for more then 15 years.
 Perhaps that respect would have encouraged the younger generations to defend and preserve New Zealand.
 Instead, today New Zealanders, whether they are ethnic Europeans or Maori, are living in a purchased colony of the Chinese Communist Party.
-Just like liberated Zimbabwe.
-The only difference being that the majority of Rhodesia’s black and white citizens fought the world for 15 years to stop the takeover.
-Kiwi’s have voted passively for decades to allow it.